ansys/pyansys-geometry/doc/source/getting_started/creating_local_session.rst

 Create a local session and connect to it
 ========================================

-If Ansys 2023 R2 or later and PyGeometry are installed, you can create a local backend session using Discovery or SpaceClaim.
-Once the backend is running, PyGeometry can manage the connection.
+If Ansys 2023 R2 or later and PyAnsys Geometry are installed, you can create a local backend session using Discovery or SpaceClaim.
+Once the backend is running, PyAnsys Geometry can manage the connection.

 #.
 To establish a connection to the service, open Python and use the following commands for
    either Discovery or SpaceClaim.